 How Promethazine Works

 Promethazine works by blocking histamine during an allergic reaction.
 Histamine is an organic compound released during a local immune response.
-Promethazine also reduces the number of signals shot off by the brain, which induce vomiting.
+Promethazine also reduces the number of signals shot off by the brain, which induces vomiting.
 When in tablet form, it can interact with other medications.

 Introduction of the Antihistamine to other substances changes its common effects.
 This change makes the Antihistamine popular among medical professionals during combination therapy.
 For example, when mixed with Opioids like Meperidine, Promethazine can help as a pain reliever.
 If taken with Phenobarbital, a Barbiturate, Promethazine can cause severe drowsiness.